-Requests to sponsor an eligible FN faculty or staff member for permanent residency based on employment must be routed through IES for initial review and consultation.
-With the approval of the department chair or unit director, the dean or division head and applicable vice president, IES will review the FN's eligibility for permanent residency and determine if the position meets minimum eligibility requirements.
-Employment-based petitions for a green card are complex and require a significant investment of staff time at the department or unit level and by IES.
-IES staff provide comprehensive advising to departments/units and their employees on the permanent residency process, and liaise with the immigration attorneys handling the case.
+Requests to sponsor an eligible foreign national faculty or staff member for permanent residency based on employment must be routed through CGE for initial review and consultation.
+With the approval of the department chair or unit director, the dean or division head and applicable vice president, CGE will review the foreign national's eligibility for permanent residency in consultation with contracted outside immigration counsel to determine if the position meets minimum eligibility requirements for the petition to be filed.
+Employment-based petitions for a green card are complex and require a significant investment of staff time at the department or unit level and by CGE.